-An Automation Engineer utilises technology to improve, streamline and automate a manufacturing process.
-They are responsible for planning, implementation and monitoring of such technology.
+An Automation Engineer utilizes technology to improve, streamline and automate a manufacturing process.
+They are responsible for planning, implementation, and monitoring of such technology.

 Let’s take a closer look at the details of automation and the role of an automation engineer.

 An Automation Engineer uses technology to oversee or manage the manufacturing process.
 The aim of this is technology is to streamline the manufacturing process to make it as efficient as possible while still maintaining product quality and adhering to internal protocols and external regulations.

 For any relevant step in the manufacturing process, an Automation Engineer can be tasked with designing, simulating, installing, testing and managing an electrical or mechanical automation.
 This automation will typically result in a machine or robotic element carrying out the process.

 Automation Engineering is a vital part of today’s pharmaceutical and medical device industries as it promotes streamlining of processes, which can lead to a more cost-effective and efficient system.

 What Does an Automation Engineer Do?

 Automation Engineers develop and apply the technological principles needed to control or monitor the manufacturing process.
 They can be involved in developing and designing the concept, testing, installation, and monitoring of automation processes.

 Safety of the facility and its staff as well as product quality, are key concerns of professionals in this area.
 All automation work has to adhere to internal company SOPs, as well as external industry regulations.